PLR2388/parse-server-sendinblue-email-adapter/README.md

-This is a fork from Kira2/parse-server-sendinblue-adapter, the original repo stopped working and maintainance.
+This is a fork from  @seeck/parse-server-sendinblue-email-adapter, the original repo stopped working and maintainance.
 Now you can use this repo instead.

 # @seeck/parse-server-sendinblue-email-adapter
-Used to send Parse Server password reset emails, and verification emails through SendinBlue
+Used to send Parse Server password reset emails, and verification emails through Brevo

 ### Installation
 ```